Nico Johnson: College statistics

-Correct as of completion of 2012 regular season.

 Professional career

 Kansas City Chiefs

-In the 2013 NFL Draft, Johnson was selected by the Kansas City Chiefs in the fourth round with the 99th overall draft pick.
+In the 2013 NFL draft, Johnson was selected by the Kansas City Chiefs in the fourth round with the 99th overall draft pick.
 Johnson signed a 4-year, $2 million deal with the Chiefs.
 On August 30, 2014, he was released during final preseason roster cut downs.
 The next day, he was signed to the Chiefs practice squad.

 Cincinnati Bengals

-Johnson was signed by the Cincinnati Bengals on October 17, 2014 off the Chiefs' practice squad.
+Johnson was signed by the Cincinnati Bengals on October 17, 2014, off the Chiefs' practice squad.
 On August 31, 2015, he was released by the Bengals.

 Washington Redskins

 The Washington Redskins signed Johnson to their practice squad on September 25, 2015.
 On October 20, 2015, he was released by the Redskins.

 New York Giants

 On November 10, 2015, the New York Giants signed Johnson to their practice squad.
 On December 31, 2015, Johnson was promoted to the 53-man roster.

 On April 12, 2016, the New York Giants waived Johnson with a failed physical designation.